Coronavirus: redundancy advice

 Finding a new job

-Your employer may be insolvent; this means they aren’t able to pay their debts.
+Your employer may be insolvent.
+This means they aren’t able to pay their debts.
 If your employer is insolvent and makes you redundant, they might be unable to pay you the money you are entitled to.

-You may be able to apply for redundancy pay and other related payments from the government, through the Redundancy Payments Service (RPS).
+You may be able to apply for redundancy pay and other related payments from the Government, through the Redundancy Payments Service (RPS).

 Find out more about your rights if your employer is insolvent on the GOV.UK website.
+There is also guidance available if you were furloughed and then made redundant because your employer is insolvent.